dQw4w9WgXcQ/osrs-pathfinder/README.md

 ## Hierarchical Dijkstra/A* Algorithm
 Pathfinding is done in two layers.
 First, a path is found through links between "components".
-Then, guided by the link path, an exact tile path can be efficiently calculated.
+Then, guided by the link path, an exact tile path can be efficiently found.

 Components are islands of tiles that are internally reachable to eachother without going through a link.  (conceptually similar to the popular coding interview question "number of islands")  Links are doors, stairs, ships, or other shortcuts that connect components to eachother.